Tips & Tricks

-Genymotion and Corellium are also good options, as they provide a cloud-based environment and an ARM-based virtualization.
-Utilizing the cloud-based environment, we can spawn and customize mobile devices using the web browser, while Corellium gives the options to to root or jailbreak the Android or iPhone device accordingly.
-On the other hand, ARM is the cpu architecture that is used for both Android and iPhone devices today.
-Kernel exploitation is related to the cpu architecture, and most of the emulators virtualize a non-ARM cpu architecture.
-This makes it impossible for a pentester to work on a potential new kernel exploitation technique using a mobile emulator.
-Corellium and Genymotion on the other hand, give the solution to this problem.
+Genymotion and Corellium are also good options, as they provide a cloud-based environment and ARM-based virtualization (CPU architecture used for mobile devices).
+Utilizing the cloud-based environment, we can spawn and customize mobile devices using the web browser, while Corellium gives the options to root or jailbreak the Android or iPhone device accordingly.

 ARM is the CPU architecture used for Android and iPhone devices today.
 Kernel exploitation is related to the CPU architecture.
 Most emulators virtualize a non-ARM CPU architecture, this makes it impossible for a pentester to work on a potential new kernel exploitation technique using a mobile emulator.
 Fortunately for us, Corellium and Genymotion solve this problem with ARM-based virtualization.

 Installing Android Studio on Linux is really easy.
 All we have to do is unzip it and run the file

 bin/ directory.
 To install Android Studio on Windows or macOS, we need to follow the setup wizard.
 The process is pretty much the same for both operating systems.

 On Windows, for example, we click on the executable and then follow the steps of the setup wizard.
 After the installation is complete, we just need to wait for some components to download.